Achilles Exercise

 Heavy Slow Resistance Heel Raise

-For many people with a painful Achilles tendon, performing the previous 3 exercises regularly will achieve outstanding results within 3 months.
-However, many athletes involved in running and jumping sports will require higher loads to strengthen their injured tendons.
+For many of you with a painful Achilles tendon, performing the previous 3 exercises will get you outstanding results within 3 months.
+However, if you are involved in running and jumping sports, you may need higher loads to strengthen your injured tendons.

 Heavy slow resistance exercise is performed with progressively higher loads done very slowly.
-The exercises are initially performed with loads that allow 3 sets of 15 repetitions.
-Every 2 to 3 weeks, the load is increased and the repetitions are decreased.
-The goal is to slowly perform 3 to 4 sets of 6 to 8 repetitions with high loads to fully stimulate tendon remodeling.
-These exercises can be performed with a barbell on the back or with exercise machines such as a leg press or calf raise machine.
+Start with loads that allow 3 sets of 15 repetitions.
+Every 2 to 3 weeks, increase the load and decrease the reps.
+Shoot for 3 to 4 sets of 6 to 8 very slow repetitions with high loads to fully stimulate tendon remodeling.
+These exercises can be performed with a barbell on your back or with exercise machines such as a leg press or calf raise machine.

 Speed Recovery by Combing Exercise with Manual Therapy